 Social Science majors at NYU Shanghai develop competence in a variety of research tools in two methods courses and complete two interdisciplinary core courses on classic forms of social science analysis and new frontiers in social science research.
-Social Science majors select two foundational courses in the social science disciplines, and three focus courses chosen in consultation with their faculty mentor to deepen their engagement with a social science discipline (for example, anthropology or political science) or an interdisciplinary topic of interest (for example, environmental studies, political economy, or global health).
-China-its peoples and politics-is an important focus for teaching and learning in the major, but the major is purposefully heterogeneous in the geographical, methodological, and analytical scope of its course offerings.
-Social Science majors complete an independent research project as part of a one-semester senior year capstone project.
+Social Science majors select two foundational courses in the social science disciplines, and three focus courses in one track to deepen their engagement with a social science discipline (anthropology, political science, psychology, or sociology) or an interdisciplinary topic of interest (for example, environmental studies, global health, international relations, or political economy).
+China-its peoples and politics-is an important focus for teaching and learning in the major, but the major is purposefully global in perspective and heterogeneous in the methodological and analytical scope of its course offerings.
+Social Science majors complete an independent research project as part of a senior year capstone project.